 Up here, innovation knows no bounds.

-Help make your community — and your career — more sustainable with Northern Vermont University-Johnson’s new sustainability certificate, which launches in fall 2018.
+Help make your community — and your career — more sustainable with Northern Vermont University-Johnson’s new sustainability certificate.
 The program provides hands-on opportunities for students and is a powerful workforce-education tool for businesses.
 This program, part of Northern Vermont University’s business department, focuses on a practical approach to sustainability in the workplace.
 You'll gain the skills to help lead a company, nonprofit, or government agency in improving its environmental and social impacts.

 Broaden your current degree, or expand your career opportunities.